-RTF Model Aircraft are quick and easy way to get flying (+)
+- RTF Model Aircraft is a quick and easy way to get flying (+)

-- The price is right (RTF planes are the most cost-efficient way to get into RC airplanes hobby) (+)
+- The price is right (RTF planes are the most cost-efficient way to get into RC airplane hobby) (+)

-- No time goes to building the plane (+)
+- No time goes into building the plane (+)

 - The package includes everything needed to fly, no shopping around needed making sure you have everything (+)

 - For an advanced hobbyist, an RTF plane can be a good start for a customized, more powerful RC plane for a very good price (+)